Lambertville, New Jersey: History

 Originally settled by the Lenape (Delaware) Native Americans, a 150000 acre area around Lambertville was acquired for 700 Pounds by the Council of West Jersey and divided into smaller plots.
 The earliest European settler in present-day Lambertville was John Holcombe, who purchased a lot and built a stone home in 1744.

 Emanuel Coryell bought a property in the area in 1732, which was used for commercial purposes.
 He received a charter to operate a ferry connecting what is now Lambertville and New Hope, and opened a tavern and inn to host travelers stopping halfway along the route between New York City and Philadelphia.
 The settlements on either side of the Delaware River were each called Coryell's Ferry.
 During the American Revolutionary War, George Washington and his colonial forces twice camped at the home John Holcombe built in 1744.

 The Delaware River and the Delaware and Raritan Canal were instrumental in the early prosperity of Lambertville.
 In June 1834, the opening of the canal was celebrated with a barge ride from Trenton to Lambertville.
 The canal's completion was not without hardship.
 4,000 Irish immigrants were hired to dig the canal with pick and shovel.
 During the construction, an epidemic of cholera broke out in 1832 and dozens of men were buried along the banks of the canal and the Delaware.

 Lambertville was originally incorporated as a town by an act of the New Jersey Legislature on March 1, 1849, from portions of West Amwell Township.
 It was reincorporated as a city on March 26, 1872.

 In the 19th century, due to its proximity to the canal and the Belvidere Delaware Railroad, Lambertville became a factory town.
 The range of products extended from underwear to rubber bands.
 After the introduction of motorized vehicles made the canal obsolete, the factories began shutting down.
 Some lasted into the 1970s.
 The railroad continued to serve as a vital freight carrier until the mid-1970s.
 Later, the Black River and Western Railroad acquired the line into town and operated short-distance local freight trains and scenic tourist passenger excursion trains into the late 1990s.

 Starting in the early 1980s, with pioneers including the Jonsdottir art gallery, Hamilton Grill and the Lambertville Station eatery (a hotel soon followed), the city began to attract artists and other creative types.
 These days, much of the town's 18th- and 19th-century flavor remains, including many restored houses.
 The town has become a tourist destination, with many shops, galleries, restaurants, and B&Bs.
 The canal path offers cyclists, joggers and walkers a level place to exercise and enjoy views of the canal and Delaware River in all seasons.
+Lambertville is also largely noted for its socially progressive culture, similar to the neighboring city of New Hope, Pennsylvania.